mc-carlessi/database/heatwave-machine-learning/add-cluster/add-cluster.md

     ![CONNECT](./images/cloudshell-key-display.png "cloudshell-key-display ")

-5. Copy the MDS-Client.pub content to the notepad
+5. Copy the MDS-Client.pub content to the notepad without any change (leave it as one line of text)

     Your notepad should look similar to this
     ![CONNECT](./images/notepad-rsa-key.png "notepad-rsa-key ")